Search results for

 Android Beam is dead!

-We haven’t talked about sharing photos, videos, contacts, and other files using NFC, and that’s because Android no longer supports this feature.
+We haven’t talked about sharing photos, videos, contacts, and other files using NFC, and that’s because Android no longer natively supports this.
 The feature was called Android Beam and used multiple communication tools to transfer files.

-Android Beam died with the release of Android 10, and has since been replaced by Nearby Share.
+Android Beam died with the release of Android 10, and was replaced by Nearby Share.
+The feature has now been rebranded and is known as Quick Share.
 This tool is more similar to Apple’s AirDrop.
 It can transfer files to devices within close proximity, entirely wirelessly.
-Nearby Share starts the connection using your location and Bluetooth.
-Depending on what you’re sharing, it will pick between Bluetooth, Bluetooth LE, WebRTC, Ultrawide Band, or Wi-Fi to share the file.
+Quick Share starts the connection using your location and Bluetooth.
+Depending on what you’re sharing, it will pick between Bluetooth or Wi-Fi Direct to share the file.

 As you can see, NFC is no longer part of the equation, so you can’t officially use it to share files, photos, content, apps, and other files.
 This is sad, considering this was one of the coolest ways to utilize NFC.
 There was something magical about tapping phones to transfer files.
 You can use Nearby Share instead, though.
 Here’s how.